JelenaRaonic/python-api-challenge/README.md

 In this part of project goal it to plan future vacation by using weather data skills.
 Here I used geoViews Python library and Geoapify API.
 Following map visualisations are created:

   1. Map that displays a point for every city in the city_data_df DataFrame.
 The size of the point should be the humidity in each city.
+This Map can be found in output_data.

-  2. Map that displays ideal weather conditions {(max.tem <27 & >21), wind speed <4.5, cloudiness zero} and for each city(that displays those ideal weather conditions) by using
+  2. Map that displays ideal weather conditions {(max.tem <27 & >21), wind speed <4.5, cloudiness zero} and for each city(that displays those ideal
-     Geoapify API located hotel in radius of 10,000m.
+     weather conditions) by using Geoapify API located hotel in radius of 10,000m.
+This Map can be found in output_data.